yanganto/test-with/README.md

 `#[test_with::file(/file1, /file2)]` or `#[test_with::path(/folder, /file)]`.

 ## Http/Https Service
 Run test case when the http/https service available.
-This is good for intefration testing.
+This is good for integration testing.

 ```rust
 #[cfg(test)]